pixelastic/gutemberg/README.md

 the 7 indexed books had their own slightly different markup.
 I had to write 7 slightly different scripts to extract the data.

-Oh and, the last Sherlock Holmes book, [The Casebook of Sherlock Holmes][5] is not yet elevated to public domain, so I could not index it.
+Oh and the last Sherlock Holmes book, [The Casebook of Sherlock Holmes][5], is not yet elevated to public domain, so I could not index it.

 ## Dev